EndPointCorp/end-point-blog/2025/05/vector-search.md

 3. E-Commerce:

-Recommending products based on user queries or visual similarity (e.g., “find shoes like these” using an image).
-Example: Searching for “red sneakers” might return visually similar items even if the product description doesn’t mention “red sneakers.”
+Recommending products based on user queries or visual similarity (e.g. "find shoes like these" using an image).
+Example: Searching for "red sneakers" might return visually similar items even if the product description doesn’t mention "red sneakers".

 4. Content Discovery:

-Powering recommendation engines for streaming platforms (e.g., Netflix, Spotify) by finding movies, songs, or articles similar to a user’s interests.
-Example: Suggesting a sci-fi movie based on a user’s love for “Star Wars.”
+Powering recommendation engines for streaming platforms (e.g. Netflix, Spotify) by finding movies, songs, or articles similar to a user’s interests.
+Example: Suggesting a sci-fi movie based on a user’s love for "Star Wars".

 5. Customer Support:

 Enabling chatbots to retrieve relevant knowledge base articles or FAQs by understanding the intent behind a user’s question.
-Example: A query like “how to reset my device” could pull up guides even if phrased differently.
+Example: A query like "how to reset my device" could pull up guides even if phrased differently.

 6. Image and Video Search: